 Clearing and Resetting the Store app via Windows Settings is the easiest method of all.
 All you require is to follow the below steps sequentially –

-- Jointly press Win+I to begin the Settings UI.
+- Press Windows+I keys to open the Settings UI.

-- Click Apps then Apps & features on the next screen.
+- Click Apps > Apps & features on the next screen.

 - Look for the “Microsoft Store” app by scrolling down on the right pane.